The study of poultry nutrition involves many terms not commonly used in daily communication. The following is a list of nutritional terms.

 Septicemia: A diseased condition resulting from the presence of pathogenic bacteria and their associated poisons in the blood.

-Serum: The colorless fluid portion of blood remaining after clotting and removal of corpuscles.
+Serum: The colourless fluid portion of blood remaining after clotting and removal of corpuscles.
 It differs from plasma in that the fibrinogen has been removed.

 Shorts: A by-product of flour milling consisting of a mixture of small particles of bran and germ, the aleurone layer, and coarse flour.